MellowDye/StyleBoxFancy/README.md

 # Performance
-Compared to `StyleBoxFlat` it is about 8~ times slower, mainly due to it being written in GDScript and not C++
+Compared to `StyleBoxFlat` it is about 6.5~ times slower, mainly due to it being written in GDScript and not C++

 This is not a problem for most of use cases as rendering them is not expensive, only games with lots of UI or constant animations may have to consider this.

 > [!NOTE]
-> Tested with 1000 panels constantly being redrawn each frame with both StyleBoxes having a border and antialiasing on, using Godot's profiler measuring Frame Time (ms).
+> Tested in Godot 4.7 with 1000 panels constantly being redrawn each frame with both StyleBoxes having a border and antialiasing on, using Godot's profiler measuring Frame Time (ms).
 > * StyleBoxFlat: **34.24 ms**
-> * StyleBoxFancy: **293.82 ms**
+> * StyleBoxFancy: **222.95 ms**

-# Installation
-## Asset library
-* In your godot project open the AssetLib tab and search for "Fancy StyleBoxes".
-* Download and install into your addons folder.
-* Enable the plugin in `Project/Project Settings/Plugins`.

-## Asset store
-* This plugin is now available in the new [Asset store](https://store.godotengine.org/asset/mellowdye/fancy-styleboxes/])!
-* Installation instructions will be updated once it is streamlined.

-## Manual install
-* Download the latest release [here](https://github.com/xZpookyx/StyleBoxFancy/releases).
-* Inside the zip file should be an "addons" folder, uncompress it and move it to your project root folder.
-* Enable the plugin in `Project/Project Settings/Plugins`.